Manager Guidance

 Getting Started with Hybrid Models

 Based on more than two decades of experience executing flexible, hybrid work models, Cali Williams Yost, the CEO and Founder of the Flex+Strategy Group (CBS 95) explains how an organization like Columbia University can reimagine the way work is done and execute a more flexible, dynamic way of operating.
-For a more detailed explanation of the information provided below, please review this recording of a live training delivered to the Columbia community by Cali Yost.

 What does a high-performance flexible workplace and workforce look like?